Measuring developer time spent on platform tasks

 You might already collect metrics such as change lead time.
 Why start tracking time spent on platform tasks, too?

 We suspect that many metrics you might be tracking are not strongly correlated with time spent on platform tasks.
-So, measuring it gives you new information.
+So, measuring that time gives you new information about how well your platform works for your business.
 Below are some example metrics and why we think they usually do not correlate strongly with time spent on platform tasks.

 Change lead time.
-For many code changes, no platform tasks are needed.
+Many code changes do not require platform tasks to be done.
 CI and deployment config were set up once, and shipping a new feature does not require setting them up again.
 Changes in lead time are often due to changes in manual testing, code review, or approval chains.
 These are distinct from platform tasks.

 Time to first change.
 How long does it take a new developer to get a trivial change into production?
 In our own experience, access provisioning, local setup, and other tasks account for the majority of the time to first change.
 These are one-off tasks that increase and decrease independently of time spent on platform tasks.